home-assistant/developers.home-assistant/docs/dev_101_services.md

     vol.Required("start"): datetime.datetime,
     vol.Required("end"): datetime.datetime,
 })
-SEARCH_ITEMS_RESPONSE_SCHEMA: Final = vol.Schema({
-    vol.Required("items"): vol.All(
-      cv.ensure_list,
-      [
-        vol.Schema({
-          vol.Required("summary"): cv.string,
-          vol.Required("description"): cv.string,
-        })
-      ]
-    )
-})

 async def async_setup_entry(hass: HomeAssistant, entry: ConfigEntry) -> bool:
     """Set up the platform."""

-    async def search_items(call: ServiceCall) -> dict[str, Any]:
+    async def search_items(call: ServiceCall) -> JsonObjectType:
-      return await my_client.search(call.data["start"], call.data["end"])
+      """Search in the date range and return the matching items.""" items = await my_client.search(call.data["start"], call.data["end"])
+      return {
+        "items": [
+          {
+            "summary": item["summary"],
+            "description": item["description"],
+          } for item in items
+        ],
+      }

     hass.services.async_register(
       DOMAIN,
       SEARCH_ITEMS_SERVICE_NAME,
       search_items,
       schema=SEARCH_ITEMS_SCHEMA,
-      response_schema=SEARCH_ITEMS_RESPONSE_SCHEMA,
     )
 ```

 There are some additional implementation standards:

-- The return data schema must be validated using a voluptuous schema.
-- All return data should be serializable in json.
+- All response data should be serializable in json.
 This is so that it can interoperate with other parts of the system such as the frontend.
-- Return data should not be used for data that already can already fit into the state or entity model.
+- Response data should not be used for when there is a simpler alternative allowed by the state or entity model.
 - Errors must be raised as exceptions such as `HomeAssistantError`.
-Return data is not allowed to contain error codes to avoid error handling mistakes.
+The response data is not allowed to contain error codes or statuses to error handling mistakes.